syncfusion-content/windowsforms-docs/WindowsForms/Menus/Detachable-ControlBar.md

 ### Client region

 This region holds the main control that gets hosted with the control bar.
-The control bar with tool bar and card layout controls are illustrated in the [Control bars example](github link)
+The control bar with tool bar and card layout controls are illustrated in this-example.